 Sophrology was created in the 1960s by Dr. Alfonso Caycedo, a Colombian neuropsychiatrist.
-Interest by the human psyche, the states, and the levels of human consciousness, this young doctor used a very brave medical approach because he desired to improve the quality of life for his patients.
+Interested by the human psyche, the states, and the levels of human consciousness, this young doctor used a very brave medical approach because he desired to improve the quality of life for his patients.
 He developed this method and became familiar with it while he was studying yoga in India and Zen in Japan.

 Caycedo defined sophrology as “the study of the human conscience and its existential values.”